 Yet another Chief Constable for Sussex

-The most recent Chief Constable of Sussex , Martin Richards, took up his post on 1 October 2007.
-He leads a force which, for more than a decade, has been responsible for a series of high-profile blunders documented on this website and elsewhere.
+On 1 October 2007 Martin Richards took up his post as Chief Constable of Sussex.
+He led a force which, for more than a decade, had been responsible for a series of high-profile blunders documented on this website and elsewhere.

 The investigation into the murder of Billie-Jo Jenkins was one of them.